What are the latest news in the defense tech market?

 We define the defense tech market as product and platform technologies built to deliver military or national-security mission capabilities and sold into defense, intelligence, or closely related national-security buyers.

-We include autonomy and robotics, command-and-control and mission software, ISR and sensing, resilient communications, cyber capabilities, space security technologies, and other mission systems where defense or national-security is a primary go-to-market.
+We include autonomy/robotics, C2 and mission software, ISR and sensing, resilient communications, cyber capabilities, space security technologies, and other mission systems where defense or national-security is a primary go-to-market.

-We exclude general government IT services, generic enterprise software or security without a mission focus, purely commercial aerospace and industrial tech without a defense go-to-market, and public-safety tools that are not primarily defense or national-security mission oriented.
+We exclude general government IT services, generic enterprise software/security with no mission focus, purely commercial aerospace/industrial tech without a defense go-to-market, and public-safety tools that are not primarily defense or national-security mission oriented.

 You can also read our detailed analysis to understand what are the quarterly updates in the defense tech market.